Uncover a Unique Wine Tasting Experience in Sonoma

 Ultimate Wine Tasting Experiences in Sonoma County

 Most visitors to Jordan Winery in Healdsburg never get to see the vineyards—they spend most of their time at the winery chateau.
-This is what makes both the Estate Tour & Tasting ($125) and Chateau Block Vineyard Tasting ($75) so special.
-The three-hour luxury Estate Tour & Tasting starts at the chateau with scones, homemade jam and Champagne before guests are shuttled out into the 1,200-acre ranch for an up-close-and-personal perspective of the chef gardens, vineyards, lakes, oak trees and vistas galore.
-Along the way visitors will stop to meet some of the property’s farm animals, enjoy vegetarian food pairings with Jordan Chardonnays while looking out over the lake, savor a 360-degree view from the estate’s tallest point while sampling estate olive oil and tasting Jordan Cabernets paired with a bento box filled with wine country delicacies prepared expertly by Executive Chef Todd Knoll.
+This is what makes both the Estate Tour & Tasting and Chateau Block Vineyard Tasting so special.
+Although the chauffeured Estate Tour & Tasting excursion is closed to the public through the end of 2020, Jordan Estate Rewards members can book private tours for up to eight guests.
+The three-hour luxury experience explores multiple destinations on the 1,200-acre estate and concludes at Jordan’s highest hilltop with a seated wine tasting with food pairings.
 During the Chateau Block Vineyard Tasting, guests sip on silky cabernet sauvignons on a picturesque hilltop at the Jordan Estate.
 Visitors will enjoy a welcome toast of Jordan Chardonnay before a short hike up to the winery’s Chateau Block hilltop vineyard, where three vintages of cabernet sauvignon and a selection of artisanal salumi from Journeyman Meat Co await.
+The Chateau Block Vineyard Tasting ($75 per person) is offered Thursday through Monday at 10:30 a.m.
+Book your experience online.

 1474 Alexander Valley Road, Healdsburg, CA, 800-654-1213, jordanwinery.com